rwb/c200/README.md

 X-squared = 9.88, df = 3, p-value = 0.01961
 ```

-* *Note*: For this week's homework, here is a table:
+* *Note*: For this week's homework, here is a table that includes information about the type of offense each of 300 repeat offenders committed on 2 different occasions:

 <p align="center">
 <img src="/gfiles/t1a.png" width="600px">